Fox News Suddenly Cuts To Commercial As Soon As Guest Links Poway Synagogue Shooting To Election Of Trump

-Following Saturday’s horrific anti-Semitic shooting at a southern California Jewish center, Fox News suddenly ended a discussion that connected anti-Semitic hate crimes to the public statements of Donald Trump, suddenly cutting to a commercial for pain reliever as former Obama administration official Joel Rubin stated his view linking the 2016 election of Trump to a rise in United States anti-Semitism.
+Following Saturday’s horrific anti-Semitic shooting at a southern California Jewish center, Fox News suddenly ended a discussion that connected anti-Semitic hate crimes to the public statements of Donald Trump, suddenly cutting to a commercial for pain reliever as former Obama administration official Joel Rubin stated his view linking the 2016 election of Trump to a rise in the United States anti-Semitism.
 The sudden cutaway was first discovered and posted online by Twitter user Glenn Kubish.

 The Poway, California, shooting at a Chabad synagogue on the final day of the eight-day Jewish holiday of Passover happened one day after Trump refused to back down from his 2017 comments in which he appeared to compliment anti-Semitic demonstrators in Charlottesville, Virginia — demonstrators who chanted “Jews will not replace us!” — as “very fine people.”
 On Friday, Trump told reporters outside the White House that he felt he had responded to the Charlottesville ultra-right-wing rally “perfectly,” according to Newsweek.

-But when Rubin mentioned Trump’s Friday remarks about Charlottesville, and noted that a rise in anti-Semitism coincided with the election of Trump, Fox Newsanchor John Scott began two talk over him, saying, “Joel — Joel — Joel…” until the network suddenly, and without any notice or transition, switched to a commercial for Salonpas, a topical pain reliever, as seen in the video below.
+But when Rubin mentioned Trump’s Friday remarks about Charlottesville and noted that a rise in anti-Semitism coincided with the election of Trump, Fox News anchor John Scott began to talk over him, saying, “Joel — Joel — Joel…” until the network suddenly, and without any notice or transition, switched to a commercial for Salonpas, a topical pain reliever, as seen in the video below.

 Fox guest on the rise of anti-Semitism since the election of Trump: "'Jews will not replace us' was the chant in Charlottesville" in August 2017, and just the other day the president essentially said they were fair"